Crofton Road proposed transport improvements scheme

 - enhancements to the local greenery along the route through the planting of a number of additional trees and low level vegetation

-- Wednesday 25 September at Orpington railway station between 4 and 8pm
+- Wednesday 25 September 2019 at Orpington railway station

-- Thursday 26 September at St. Paul’s Church Hall (at junction of Crofton Road and Oakwood Road) between 2.30 and 7pm
+- Thursday 26 September 2019 at St. Paul’s Church Hall, in Crofton Road

-The consultation closed on Thursday 10 October, thank you to all those to contributed.
+The consultation closed on Thursday 10 October 2019 and we thank all those who contributed.

 Frequently asked questions